 Within the last few decades, “Christian seders” have become a trend.
-But the traditional matzah is broken in three parts to represent the Trinity, and the cup of wine becomes Christ’s blood.
-This is, needless to say, not how Jews intended for these symbols to be used.
+The traditional matzah is broken into three parts to represent the Trinity, and the cup of wine becomes Christ’s blood.
 Many Jews find this modern practice offensive, if not anti-semitic.

-Protestants aren’t exactly liturgy-friendly.
-They see sacred ritual – the Eucharist, the “smells and bells,” the standing and kneeling – as “Catholic,” which might as well be a synonym for “satanic.”
-Evangelicals decry these practices as “works,” or rote motions that pander to a God who wants performance over genuine worship.
+What strikes me as odd about this practice is that evangelicals, the group most known for practicing Christian seders, aren’t exactly known for being liturgy-friendly.
+Many see sacred rituals in general – the Eucharist, the “smells and bells,” the standing and kneeling – as too “Catholic,” which might as well be a synonym for “satanic.”
+It’s not uncommon to hear them decry these practices as rote motions that pander to a God who wants performance over genuine worship.

-And yet, these same evangelicals feel a need to borrow another religion’s rituals to enhance their own tradition.
-For some, this may be an attempt to connect with the Jewish roots of Christianity, albeit in a misguided way.
+For some, this is an attempt to connect with the Jewish roots of Christianity, a noble albeit misguided desire (more on this below).
 But I suspect that this is a symptom of a deeper problem within Protestantism.

 In his book Ever Ancient, Ever New: The Allure of Liturgy for a New Generation, Winfield Bevins writes: